The first picture is a quick snapshot of the locomotive yard in Wellington, where a lot of diesel locomotives are waiting to be used:

 Starting signal 4, Johnsonville, September 1992

-I probably took this turnout in Wellington.
+I probably took the following picture in Wellington.
 Most interesting is the lever similar to a Geneva drive on the left, which is important for the functioning of the whole turnout: Pulling the linkage on the left does not reverse the blades at first, as the roller only moves into the cut-out.
 During this movement, the locking bar is pulled out of the centre lock via the two angle levers so that the cut-out visible on it allows the connecting rod to move.
 The roller has now reached the cut-out and moves the blades.
-After the reversal, the roller runs "emptily" again on the Geneva drive while the two angle levers pull the locking bar further back, thereby locking the blade connecting rod again:
+After the reversal, the roller runs tangentially again on the Geneva drive while the two angle levers pull the locking bar further back, thereby locking the blade connecting rod again:

 Turnout at or near Wellington, September 1992

 In the rain, we then took the Overlander from Wellington to Auckland.
 A first blurred picture was taken still at Wellington, of the EMU stabling yard:

 Also the next picture was taken from the train: It shows the northern signal box and the old goods shed at Paekakariki, today occupied by Steam Incorporated.
 At Paekakariki, the 1500 V electrification out of Wellington ends (the 25 kV electrification of the North Island Main Trunk begins at Palmerston North).
 The signal box, according to Kelerei, is now at the southern end of the platform at Paekakariki (the other box has been moved to Ohakune, where it stands opposite the station building):

 Signal box and goods shed, Paekakariki, September 1992